mikependon/RepoDB.NET/pages/operations/querymultiple.md

 }
 ```

+{: .note }
 > It returns a type of `Tuple<T1, .., T7>` object.
 The maximum type that it can cater is 7.
-Each item in the tuple object is an `IEnumerable<T>` object of the target generic type.
+Each item in the tuple object is an [IEnumerable<T>](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1?view=net-7.0) object of the target generic type.

 ## Table Hints